-Despite the sharpness minimization scheme being developed in the context of overparameterization, the precise impact of overparameterization on the scheme has not been studied much in the literature.
-Hence, we analyze the effects of overparameterization on sharpness-aware minimization, or SAM \citep{foret2020sharpness}, to various extents in this work.
-More specifically, we conduct a wide range of experiments and precisely measure the effects of overparameterization, ranging from standard tasks in computer vision and natural language processing, to molecular property prediction, and further, to video game in reinforcement learning.
-We then delve into the results through detailed analyses of the solution space and optimization trajectories on a simple regression problem as well as the relationship between overparameterization and implicit bias of SAM.
-Also, we explore the theoretical implications of overparameterization on SAM including the characteristics of the attained minima, convergence rate, and generalization properties.
-In addition, we investigate how the effects of overparameterization change under different scenarios including label noise, sparsity, and regularization.
+This line of reasoning motivates us to conduct a closer examination into the effects of overparameterization on sharpness-aware minimization (SAM) \citep{foret2020sharpness}, with an eye toward understanding not just whether SAM is effective but also under what conditions and why.
+Specifically, we conduct extensive experiments to precisely measure the impact of overparameterization across a diverse set of tasks, ranging from standard tasks in computer vision and natural language processing, to molecular property prediction, and further, to video games in reinforcement learning.
+To gain further insight into the results, we perform detailed investigations into the interactions between overparameterization and SAM through visual inspection of the solution space on a simple regression setting as well as analyzing the influence of overparameterization on the implicit bias of SAM.
+Furthermore, we study how overparameterization influences SAM under various conditions, including label noise, sparsity, and regularization.
+Last but not least, we explore other implications of overparameterization on SAM through theoretical analyses, including the characteristics of the attained minima and the convergence rate.

-Our key findings are summarized as follows. \begin{itemize}[leftmargin=*] \itemsep{0em} \item In \cref{sec:experiments-main}, our extensive evaluations reveal a consistent trend that overparameterization improves the generalization benefit of SAM, and SAM may not take effect without it. \item In \cref{sec:understanding}, we show that the critical influence of overparameterization is due to the enlarged solution space and increased implicit bias of SAM under overparameterization. \item In \cref{sec:theory}, we demonstrate some theoretical benefits of overparameterization for SAM to (i) attain minima with more uniform Hessian moments compared to SGD, (ii) achieve much faster convergence at a linear rate, and (iii) attain lower test error for two-layer ReLU networks. \item In \cref{sec:practical}, we discover several merits and caveats of overparameterization in that the benefits of overparameterization can be more pronounced under label noise or sparsity while sufficient regularization is required to attain the benefit. \end{itemize}